 A few hours and three dough iterations later, I finally had something I was convinced would come outright.
 To my delight, the fresh-baked pesto focaccia bread turned out amazing!
 With a little bit of tweaking to the recipe, I finally had something I could proudly say is a homemade version that is at least as good as the store-bought stuff, but even better that it's fresh!

 This recipe is a great snack by itself, as a flavorful pizza crust, or alongside your favorite pasta dish!

 Fresh Baked Roasted Garlic Olive Oil Pesto Focaccia Bread

 - 2 cups fresh basil

 - 2 cloves garlic

-- 3-4 Tbsp Roasted Garlic Flavored Extra Virgin Olive Oil
+- 4 tbsp Roasted Garlic Flavored Extra Virgin Olive Oil

 - With a dough hook attachment in place, add flour, yeast, salt, and sugar to a stand mixer bowl.
 Run the mixer on low and slowly add warm water (115F) and 3 Tbsp olive oil.
 Increase mixer speed until the dough begins to full away from the sides of the bowl.

-- Lightly grease a 13×9 inch pan and transfer dough, pressing into all corners.
-Allow to rise for one-half hour in a warm location.
+- Lightly grease a 13×9 inch pan and transfer the dough, pressing into all corners.
+Allow rising for one-half hour in a warm location.